nikitajadhav12022008-maker/Word-counter/README.md

 ## 🧠 Concepts Used:

-Strings
+-Strings
-Loops
+-Loops
-Conditional statements
+-Conditional statements
-User input
+-User input
-Basic text processing
+-Basic text processing
 ---

 ## ▶️ How to Run: